arburty/Crescendo_demo/README.md

     such as joyLikelihood or sorrowLikelihood.
 Include this data along with the JSON data.
 If you are familiar with a similar technology feel free to use that instead of the Google Vision API.

+## Available Endpoints

+The availble endpoints are:

+GET: '/yelp/reviews'
+   param: restaurant defaultValue='casa-bonita-lakewood-2'
+   desc: Return all the data from the 'api.yelp.com/v3/businesses/{id}/reviews' endpoint.
+GET: '/yelp/justreviews'
+   desc: A simple pretty print version that returns a list of strings.
+   param: restaurant defaultValue='casa-bonita-lakewood-2'